-"Serious Protein Formulations", a series of hilarious :15s strung together from social, the product site, and tv.
+"Serious Protein Formulations", a series of :15s (strung together, here), created for TV, the product site, and social channels.

 And, "Shake" -- we found this hilarious dude who put the product to a real man's taste test, and this "how-to" video on YouTube

 Case study video sharing the simple story of a single Oreo tweet that filled the darkness of the Super Bowl blackout in 2013

 Here's a sizzle reel of content created by the internal production Content Studio under my leadership @ 360i, digital agency in NYC.